German train drivers call holiday season strike over wages | Business

 German train drivers call holiday season strike over wages

 Deutsche Bahn is already struggling to cover around 1.3 billion euros ($1.52 billion) worth of damage caused by floods that hit western Germany last month.
-GDL head Claus Weselsky said 95% of the union's members who voted on the industrial action, were in favour.
+Economists said the strike could slow down the rail freight traffic and exacerbate supply chain problems that industry has been suffering from since the beginning of the year.

 - Country: